Comprehensive Lung Cancer Care at UH Seidman Cancer Center

 - Social workers

-Our team is located at UH Seidman Cancer Centers at both the main hospital campuses as well as many locations across northeast Ohio.
-We provide our patients access to clinical trials, care teams and ongoing treatments closer to home.
+Our team of lung cancer doctors is located at UH Seidman Cancer Centers at both the main hospital campuses as well as many locations across northeast Ohio.
+We provide patients with access to clinical trials, lung cancer care teams and ongoing treatments closer to home.